Improve Your Smart Garden: Easy Bluetooth Range Extension for Jeedom

 • To monitor and alert if a sensor has not provided new data for too long;

-• To monitor sensors batteries and send alerts (but I think we can’t rely on the battery level for those sensors);
+• Monitor sensor batteries and send alerts (but in hindsight, I don’t think we can rely on the battery charge level reported in Jeedom for these sensors);

 • To monitor and alert if a water valve is opened for too long (avoid flooding and water consumption).

-This requires a little bit of coding inside scenarios, and it will be the perfect target for a next tutorial about monitoring plugins or scenarios !
+This requires a little bit of coding inside scenarios, and it will be a perfect target for a next tutorial about monitoring plugins or scenarios !
 Incoming.

 Alerting

-A nice thing is also to add some notifications to be sent by email or pushover or other external services, to inform you by various ways, that the system decided to NOT floor because of the weather forecast, or decided to floor because the humidity check was triggered.
-It will also be a perfect target for an incoming tutorial about the notification system I developed inside Jeedom by using both scenarios and embedded PHP.
-This system can notify you or other people by email, pushover, voice, etc.
+Another interesting feature is the ability to add notifications to be sent by email, Pushover, or any other service, in order to inform you in various ways that the system has decided NOT to activate watering due to the weather forecast, or that it has decided to activate it because a humidity threshold has been exceeded.
+This will also be an ideal topic for a future tutorial on the notification system I developed in Jeedom using both scenarios and integrated PHP.
+This system can notify you or others by email, Pushover, voice message, SMS, etc.

 Troubleshooting